Afghan Voices of Hope Exhibition Debuts in France

 During the last weekend of our visit, the Afghan Voices of Hope exhibit traveled to Salle de la Legion d’Honnuer in Saint Denis as part of a two-day event featuring Afghan music, arts, and culture.
 On day two, Gaisu moderated a roundtable discussion on reflections and experiences of Afghan exiles living in France and the events of August 2021 as part of a conference on Afghanistan, exiles, and integration.
 Participants included Afghan Voices of Hope storytellers Farzana (award-winning actress), Mina (small business entrepreneur) and Younis (actor and comedian).

-This storytelling initiative has had a direct impact on the lives of people in the community.
-For instance, Mina Rezaee was a successful entrepreneur who owned a popular café in Kabul until she evacuated to France in August 2021.
-After learning about Mina’s emotional story from a New York Times article, representatives from the French NGO Yes Akademia identified her as a promising young candidate for a competitive fellowship program through its Press Start initiative, a year-long training and mentorship opportunity with programs on responsible entrepreneurship, leadership, and international solidarity.
+Also noteworthy is an example of the direct impact storytelling can have on the lives of people.
+Mina was a successful entrepreneur who owned a popular café in Kabul until she evacuated to France in August 2021.
+After learning about Mina’s emotional story, representatives from the French NGO Yes Akademia identified her as a promising young candidate for a competitive fellowship program through its Press Start initiative, a year-long training and mentorship opportunity with programs on responsible entrepreneurship, leadership, and international solidarity.
 Mina was recently awarded the fellowship and will begin the first immersive two-week training in Tunisia this August.
 Until very recently, opening up a new café in France seemed like a dream for Mina.
 She is now on a path forward to making it become a reality.

 The storytellers are rebuilding their lives in France, both personally and professionally.
 They stand in solidarity to fight for Afghanistan’s democratic future.